Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Related Work

-Two recent methods aim to combine the advantages of SNLE (or SNRE) and SNPE while addressing their shortcomings \cite{Wiqvist2021,Glockler2022}.
-In particular, sequential neural variational inference (SNVI) \cite{Glockler2022} and sequential neural posterior and likelihood approximation (SNPLA) first train a neural density estimator $q_{\psi_{\text{lik}}}(x|\theta)$ to approximate the likelihood, or the likelihood ratio.
-Once this model has been trained, one trains a parametric approximation $q_{\phi_{\text{post}}}(\theta)$ for the posterior, using variational inference with normalising flows \cite{Rezende2015,Durkan2019}.
+\paragraph{Approximating the Posterior and the Likelihood.} Two recent methods aim to combine the advantages of SNLE (or SNRE) and SNPE, while addressing their shortcomings \cite{Wiqvist2021,Glockler2022}.
+In particular, SNVI \cite{Glockler2022} and Sequential Neural Posterior and Likelihood Approximation (SNPLA) \cite{Wiqvist2021} first train a neural density estimator $q_{\psi_{\text{lik}}}(x|\theta)$ to approximate the likelihood, or the likelihood ratio.
+Once this model has been trained, one trains a parametric approximation $q_{\psi_{\text{post}}}(\theta)$ for the posterior, using variational inference with normalising flows.
 These methods differ in their variational objectives: SNVI uses the forward KL divergence, the importance weighted ELBO, or the Renyi $\alpha$-divergence, while SNPLA uses the reverse KL divergence.